MicrosoftDocs/SupportArticles-docs/support/browsers/disable-internet-explorer-windows.md

 ---
-title: Disable Internet Explorer on Windows
+title: Disable and enable Internet Explorer on Windows
-description: This article describes how to disable any supported version of Internet Explorer on Windows. ms.date: 01/21/2021 ms.prod-support-area-path: installation ms.reviewer: ms.topic: how-to
+description: This article describes how to disable and enable any supported version of Internet Explorer on Windows. ms.date: 01/21/2021 ms.prod-support-area-path: installation ms.reviewer: ms.topic: how-to
 ---
-# Disable Internet Explorer on Windows
+# Disable and enable Internet Explorer on Windows

 [!INCLUDE [](../includes/browsers-important.md)]

-This article describes how to disable any supported version of Internet Explorer on Windows.
+This article describes how to disable and enable any supported version of Internet Explorer on Windows.

 _Applies to:_ &nbsp; Windows
 _Original KB number:_ &nbsp; 4013567